Addison's Disease in Dogs: Symptoms, Causes, and Management

 How Do Vets Diagnose Addison’s Disease in Dogs?

-Diagnosis can be difficult since the symptoms are similar to other conditions.
+Diagnosis can be difficult since the symptoms are similar to those of other conditions.
 However, there are several tests designed to detect Addison’s in dogs.

 Physical Assessment